ChuckNorrison/memecontestbot/README.md

 - Enable `CREATE_CSV`, to log all message posts found with amount of reactions and views count into a CSV file.
 - Enable `RANK_MEMES` to collect votes based on Memes.
 Disable for Author based ranking, so all votes gets added.
 - Collect Photos from a Group `CHAT_ID` and post them to another Chat given as `POST_PARTICIPANTS_CHAT_ID`
-- Use `PARTITICPANTS_FROM_CSV` to create ranking from CSV data instead of chat data
+- Use `PARTICIPANTS_FROM_CSV` to create ranking from CSV data instead of chat data
 - Enable `CONTEST_POLL` to create a ranking with poll and vote from numbered images
-- Enable `CONTEST_POLL_RESULT` to evaluate last poll and find a winner
+- Enable `CONTEST_POLL_RESULT` to evaluate last poll and post the winner

 ## Setup Telegram App
 The first step requires you to obtain a valid Telegram API key (api_id and api_hash pair):